pudly/schmopera-hugo/content/articles/4-foreign-language-challenges-for-singers.md

 categories = "How-to"
 date = "2017-08-10T18:07:00-04:00"
 lastmod = "2017-11-22T16:36:00-05:00"
-publishDate = "2017-08-11T09:21:00-04:00"
-slug = "4-foreign-language-challenges-for-singers"
-title = "4 foreign language challenges for singers"
+preamble = "Singers have a better handle than most when it comes to mastering foreign languages.
+Rolled R's, umlauts, they do it all.
+For singers whose mother tongue is English, there are a few common traps that come up when they're asked to sing in any of the other common operatic languages.
+In the name of commiseration, and even offering a few tips, we've got our top four foreign-language tongue-twisters:" publishDate = "2017-08-11T09:21:00-04:00" short_description = "Without enough nasal quality in those very particular French vowels, you'll sound like an awkward American, speaking Italian with a bad head cold; go too far with your nasality, and you can be accused of making a gross mockery of what French sounds like to non-French people." slug = "4-foreign-language-challenges-for-singers" title = "4 foreign language challenges for singers"
 +++